Sher-Chowdhury/codingbee_docs/categories/kubernetes/08_networking_basics/networking_basics.md

 options ndots:5
 ```

 So all we need to do is create dns entries in our internal dns server (kube-dns).
 That's done by creating service objects.
-There are different types of service, such as nodePort, and ClusterIP service.
+There are different types of service objects, such as nodePort, and ClusterIP service.
 We'll cover them later.